nixhope/UdacityX/README.md

 Currently it offers an article link at the top of the page where you can read student articles.

 It also creates extra buttons on the Udacity forums to allow you to upvote specific questions and answers to nominate them to article status.

-###That's it?

-Well, it's the future that's interesting.
-There will be extra tabs with bonus material for select lecture videos.
-And hopefully a space to take your own notes.
+U+ additionally adds extra tabs at the bottom of lesson videos, providing extra material contributed by U+ users, and a space to write your own notes.

 ###Requirements: